UPDATE: A leak on Chinese website Weibo claims that the Samsung Galaxy S9 Plus will feature more RAM and storage than the standard S9.

 There have also been hints that the Galaxy S9 will launch with a series of modular accessories, but as other manufacturers like LG and Motorola have struggled to make modular add-ons take off, we're not so sure about that rumour.

-The Samsung Galaxy S8 and its bigger sibling were announced and unveiled on 29 March, 2017, and so we're looking at around the same date or even earlier for the Galaxy S9 and S9+.
+The Samsung Galaxy S8 and its bigger sibling were announced and unveiled on 29 March, 2017, and so we're looking at around the same release date in 2018 for the Galaxy S9 and S9+, or perhaps earlier.

 Interestingly, Samsung decided not to launch the phone at the big Mobile World Congress (MWC) event in Barcelona at the end of February - that's something the company has done with its flagships in the past, and it may well go back to that routine next year.
 MWC 2018 is scheduled for 26 February to 1 March, though press launches usually happen a day or two before.